sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 Samples, populations and sampling
 ---------------------------------

-In the prelude to Part  I discussed the riddle of induction and highlighted the fact that *all* learning requires you to make assumptions.
+In the prelude to part IV, I discussed the riddle of induction and highlighted the fact that *all* learning requires you to make assumptions.
 Accepting that this is true, our first task to come up with some fairly general assumptions about data that make sense.
 This is where **sampling theory** comes in.
 If probability theory is the foundations upon which all statistical theory builds, sampling theory is the frame around which you can build the rest of the house.
 Sampling theory plays a huge role in specifying the assumptions upon which your statistical inferences rely.
 And in order to talk about “making inferences” the way statisticians think about it we need to be a bit more explicit about what it is that we are drawing inferences *from* (the sample) and what it is that we are drawing inferences *about* (the population).

 In almost every situation of interest what we have available to us as researchers is a **sample** of data.
-We might have run experiment with some number of participants, a polling company might have phoned some number of people to ask questions about voting intentions, and so on.
+We might have run an experiment with some number of participants, a polling company might have phoned some number of people to ask questions about voting intentions, and so on.
 In this way the data set available to us is finite and incomplete.
 We can not possibly get every person in the world to do our experiment, for example a polling company does not have the time or the money to ring up every voter in the country.
 In our earlier discussion of :doc:`../Ch04/Ch04_Descriptives`, this sample was the only thing we were interested in.
 Our only goal was to find ways of